SamanMohseni/FCDNNAccelerator/README.md

 # Accelerator Architecture for Fully-Connected Neural Networks Inference and Training
-This repository contains the Verilog code for an accelerator architecture designed for training and inference of **non-compressed** fully-connected neural networks.
+This repository contains the Verilog code for an accelerator architecture designed for training and inference of **non-compressed** fully connected neural networks.
 The architecture is optimized for FPGA implementation, featuring a core processor that efficiently handles the computations needed for uncompressed neural network algorithms.
 Verification has been performed using ModelSim.

 ## The Architecture
 The core processor is designed to execute the necessary instructions for a fully-connected neural network algorithm.
 The design utilizes a resilient 16 MAC structure which reforms to effectively tailor to each phase of the inference/training.

-This design also conducts a novel approach for performing computationally-intensive non-linearity functions such as Sigmod function.
-By expanding the non-linearity functions to their taylor series, and configuring the MAC interconnect appropriatly, this design can exploit the available MAC units to perform such operations.
+This design also conducts a novel approach for performing computationally intensive non-linearity functions such as the Sigmoid function.
+By expanding the non-linearity functions to their Taylor series, and configuring the MAC interconnect appropriately, this design can exploit the available MAC units to perform such operations.

 **Next we will see how the architecture aligns for each algorithm phase.**